-In this section, we discuss some of our crucial assumptions and describe an alternative model without monopolistic market makers that generates similar qualitative results.
+In this section we provide further discussion of some of our crucial assumptions and describe an alternative model without monopolistic market makers that generates similar qualitative results.

-3.1 Monopolistic market makers
+4.1 Monopolistic market maker

 In our baseline model, we have assumed that market makers have monopoly power.
 In this subsection, we discuss the content of this assumption.
-In a standard trading model like Glosten and Milgrom's (1985), all traders pursue the same objective: They maximize expected returns.
-In our setting, the situation is very different.
-Some traders have career concerns and private information (fund managers), while their trading counterparties (security dealers) have no career concerns and, as is standard in microstructure models, no private information.
-One of our key results is that there may be a discrepancy between the willingness of these two groups of traders to pay for the same asset.
+In a standard trading model like Glosten and Milgrom (1985), all traders pursue the same objective: they maximize expected returns.
+In our setting, things are very different.
+Some traders have career concerns and private information (fund managers) while their trading counterparties (security dealers) have no career concerns and, as is standard in microstructure models, no private information.
+One of our key results is that there may be a discrepancy between the willingness to pay of these two groups of traders for the same asset.

 If portfolio managers and dealers value the same asset differently, what price will emerge in equilibrium?
-In general, we would expect the price to reflect the valuations of the two groups according to their respective price elasticities.
-Unfortunately, such a general approach quickly leads to intractability in the context of dynamic trading models.
-We are left with two extreme alternatives: Either portfolio managers have all of the bargaining power (this would arise, for example, if dealers were competitive, as they are in Glosten and Milgrom 1985) or dealers have all of the bargaining power (for example, the dealer is a monopolist).
-In the former case, the price will correspond to the valuation of dealers and our model will yield the same prices as the Glosten and Milgrom model.
-In the latter case, prices correspond to the valuations of portfolio managers.
-Reality falls somewhere between these two extremes, and we would expect prices to partly incorporate the willingness to pay of institutions.
-However, this means that, in a reasonable model where the dealer and portfolio managers share the bargaining power (for example, the dealer is imperfectly competitive but not monopolistic), we would expect prices to display the properties that we discuss here.
-As we have indicated in the introduction, the empirical evidence points to a degree of market power on the part of security dealers.
+In general, we should expect the price to reflect the valuations of the two groups according to their respective price elasticities.
+Unfortunately, such a general approach leads quickly to intractability in the context of dynamic trading models.
+So we are left with two extreme alternatives: either portfolio managers have all the bargaining power (this would arise, for example, if dealers were competitive, as they are in Glosten and Milgrom 1985) or dealers have all the bargaining power (for example, the dealer is a monopolist).
+In the former case, the price will correspond to the valuation of dealers and our model will yield the same prices as Glosten and Milgrom.
+In the latter case - the interesting one to explore - prices correspond to the valuations of portfolio managers.
+Reality is in between these two extreme cases, and we should expect prices to partly incorporate the willingness to pay of institutions.
+But this means that, in a reasonable model, where the dealer and portfolio managers share the bargaining power (for example, the dealer is imperfectly competitive, but not monopolistic) we should expect prices to display the properties that we discuss here.
+As we have pointed out in the introduction, empirical evidence supports a degree of market power on the part of security dealers.

-20 The authors develop a model in which investors trade for hedging or for speculative motives, and show that trading generated by speculative motives is characterized by return continuation.
-For a model of volume and momentum based on differences of opinion, see Hong and Stein (2007).
+$^{^{20}}$ The authors develop a model in which investors trade for hedging or for speculative motives, and show that trading generated by speculative motives is characterized by return continuation.
+For a model of volume and momentum based on differences of opinion see Hong and Stein (2007).

-More generally, even with a perfectly competitive market-making sector, qualitatively similar price patterns can arise in the presence of alternative natural frictions.
-To emphasize the robustness of our results, in subsection 3.2 we briefly analyze a model with competitive market makers who are risk averse and therefore face inventory costs of market making.
+More generally, even with a perfectly competitive market making sector, qualitatively similar price patterns can arise in the presence of alternative natural frictions.
+To emphasize the robustness of our results, we briefly analyze in the next subsection a model with competitive market makers who are risk averse, and thus face inventory costs of market making.

-3.2 Inventory Costs Model
+4.2 Inventory costs model